 Check Price – Gaggia Direct

 Ends at the end of August.
-Includes the Gaggia Classic pro (fundamental stainless steel version) and all of the Gaggia Classic Pro + Coffee mill bundles.
+Includes the Gaggia Classic pro (standard stainless steel version) and all of the Gaggia Classic Pro + Grinder bundles. (as outlined by Scott Rao in The Professional Barista’s Handbook)

-I know it may seem strange to put the conclusion of a article towards the beginning, but I thought this may be advantageous for anyone who just wanted to quickly discover what I thought, overall, of the new Gaggia Classic Pro 2018/19.
+I know it may seem unusual to place the conclusion of a review near the beginning, but this approach helps anyone who wants to quickly understand my overall assessment of the Gaggia Classic Pro 2018/19.

-And that is, in my humble opinion, it is not just as good, nevertheless even better, than the highly acclaimed original Gaggia classic.
+In my professional opinion, it is not just as good, but even better, than the highly acclaimed original Gaggia Classic.

-To quickly explain why I’ve come to this conclusion – and I’ll get into more detail shortly – but in a nutshell:
+To quickly explain why I’ve reached this conclusion – with more detail to follow – but in a nutshell:

-It has the 3 way solenoid valve, and everything else that was fantastic about the original, but it also has the professional, factory fitted steam wand.
+It retains the 3-way solenoid valve and everything else that made the original exceptional, while adding the professional, factory-fitted steam wand.

-So if that’s all you wanted to learn, then there you go, go get one from gaggiadirect.com.
+So if that’s all you wanted to know, then there you go, go get one from gaggiadirect.com.

 Anyway, to continue with the new Gaggia classic review: